 Donations from the Serengeti Girls’ Run made it possible for the Grumeti Fund to host three girls’ empowerment events for 1162 high school girls.
 The events focused on information-sharing, including reproductive health, menstruation, female genital mutilation (FGM), career development and confidence building, all relevant topics for these local girls.
 Girls were also provided with reusable sanitary pads to help remove a barrier that often keeps girls out of school one week every month and supports their dignity.

 With the support of one another, each woman crossed the finish line with a proud sense of achievement, knowing that they had contributed to the empowerment of women and girls in rural Tanzania.
 This unique running safari will be offered again in October 2019 for up to 20 runners.

-The Singita Grumeti Fund is a non-profit organisation carrying out wildlife conservation and community development work in the western corridor of the Serengeti ecosystem in Tanzania.
+Grumeti Fund: The Grumeti Fund is a non-profit organisation carrying out wildlife conservation and community development work in the western corridor of the Serengeti ecosystem in Tanzania.
 Their vision is a world in which people and wildlife live together sustainably, forever.